-From here, you can head northwest until the farmlands dissolve into the sandy shores of Lake Huron, or drop down to London and get back on the 401, following the dead-flat fields of gold – wheat, corn and everything-growing regions where you'll cheer for even the most modest of hills – until you reach the north shore of Lake Erie and quirky Pelee Island, Canada's southernmost point.
-The end of the road is in Windsor at the Detroit/USA border: both were once automotive giants, now they wrestle with the winds of change.
+From here, you can head northwest until the farmlands dissolve into the sandy shores of Lake Huron, or follow the dead-flat fields of gold – wheat, corn and everything-growing regions – until you reach the north shore of Lake Erie, the bird and butterfly hub of Point Pelee National Park, and quirky Pelee Island, Canada's southernmost point.
+The end (or beginning) of the road is in Windsor at the USA border.